 What do Rihanna, Apple, and Ikea have in common?
 Apart from being household names, they all have a strong brand presence across the globe.
 But how do you maintain a consistent brand identity?
 Well, the answer lies in the ability to meticulously manage and design a consistent brand experience, right to the T.

 In the world of business, if your brand assets are not managed effectively, your brand's impact could fall flat.
 This is where Brand Asset Management (BAM) software comes in.
-BAM is the practice of managing and organizing all the digital assets that make up a company's brand, from logos and fonts to product images and videos.
+BAM is the practice of managing and organizing all the that make up a company's brand, from logos and fonts to product images and videos.

 It's crucial to integrate BAM software with your current marketing tech stack in order to completely reap its benefits.
 In this article, we'll explore the benefits of integrating BAM software with your marketing tech stack and why it's crucial for businesses to do so in order to succeed in today's competitive market.